-Moody Blues albums are typically murky, congested and dull.
-Listening to the typical copy you’d be forgiven for blaming the band or the recording engineer for the problem, but copies like this tell a different story.
+Moody Blues albums on import are typically murky, congested and dull.
+Listening to the typical copy you’d be forgiven for blaming the band or the recording engineer for the problem.

 It’s all about lush, massive soundscapes, and for that this is the kind of sound that works the best.